MicrosoftDocs/playfab-docs/playfab-docs/sdks/objective-c/quickstart.md

 ## Troubleshooting

-For a complete list of available APIs, check out the [online documentation](http://api.playfab.com/Documentation/).
+For a complete list of available APIs, see our [PlayFab API References](../../api-references/index.md) documentation.

 ## Contact Us